-Infrastructure including PFC and REC: With the segment majorly dominated by Power Finance Corporation (PFC) and Rural Electrification Corporation (REC), growth remained stagnant in fiscal 2022 to the tune of 0% compared with 10% in fiscal 2021, primarily due to a fall in disbursements in the second half of fiscal 2022; disbursements had grown in fiscal 2021 due to the Atmanirbhar-led disbursements by both PFC and REC to power distribution companies.
-CRISIL Research expects the book to grow 1-3% in fiscal 2023 and 4-6% in fiscal 2024, led by investments in the renewable segments of solar and wind energy, along with further investments in conventional power transmission and distribution.
+Infrastructure including PFC and REC: With the segment majorly dominated by Power Finance Corporation (PFC) and Rural Electrification Corporation (REC), growth in fiscal 2022 was to the tune of (0-2)% compared with 11% growth seen in fiscal 2021.
+This was primarily due to fall in disbursements in the second half of fiscal 2022; disbursements had grown in fiscal 2021 due to the Atmanirbhar-led disbursements by both PFC and REC to power distribution companies.
+For fiscal 2023, CRISIL Research expects the book to grow at 3-5%, led by investments in the renewable segments of solar and wind energy, along with further investments in conventional power transmission and distribution.
 Growth will also be driven by investments in national highways, state and rural roads.

-Asset quality to see a gradual improvement
+Asset quality to see gradual improvement